-Spinal tumors take the form of diverse types of lesions ranging from benign (non-cancerous) tumors treated with surgical resection, to malignant (cancerous) tumors that require multidisciplinary care involving surgery, radiation therapy ,and/or chemotherapy.
+Spinal tumors are a diverse group of lesions ranging from benign (non-cancerous) tumors treated with surgical resection, to malignant (cancerous) tumors that require multidisciplinary care involving surgery, radiation therapy and/or chemotherapy.

-Benign spinal tumors include meningiomas, neurofibromas, and schwannomas.
+Benign spinal tumors of the spine include meningiomas, neurofibromas and schwannomas.
 These most often occur inside the spinal canal, but outside the spinal cord itself.
-These types of spinal tumors are most often treated with surgical resection alone, although more complex cases may also require additional therapy such as radiation or chemotherapy.
+These tumors are most often treated with surgical resection alone, although more complex cases may also require additional therapy such as radiation or chemotherapy.

-Symptoms of spinal tumors and spinal cord tumors depend upon the location in the spine and upon the nerves that are affected.
-Many of these spinal tumors present with back or leg pain as their initial symptoms.
+Symptoms of spine and spinal cord tumors depend upon the location in the spine and upon the nerves that are affected.
+Many of these tumors present with back or leg pain as their initial symptoms.
 Others may present with leg or arm weakness, clumsiness, or bowel or bladder problems.

 How are they diagnosed?

-CT (computed tomography) or MRI (magnetic resonance imaging) scans are most often used in the initial evaluation of spinal tumors and spinal cord tumors.
+CT (computed tomography) or MRI (magnetic resonance imaging) scans are most often used in the initial evaluation of spine and spinal cord tumors.

 What are the treatment options for spinal tumors?